What is CTEM? A Guide to Continuous Threat Exposure Management

 By James Rees, MD, Razorthorn Security

-Continuous Threat Exposure Management (CTEM) is gaining increasing recognition as a crucial component for mature cybersecurity programmes.
-Both Gartner and Forrester have highlighted CTEM as “a strategic imperative,” underscoring its importance in addressing modern cyber risks.
-This recognition is well founded, as demonstrated by recent cyberattacks on major organisations including Marks & Spencer, Co-op, Harrods, the NHS and American healthcare institutions.
+But what is CTEM, and why does it matter?
+Its recognition is well founded, as demonstrated by recent cyberattacks on major organisations including Marks & Spencer, Co-op, Harrods, the NHS and American healthcare institutions.
 These incidents show that even organisations with substantial security investments can benefit from CTEM’s proactive approach.

 What is CTEM?